skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - **Auto-scrolling**: Chat automatically scrolls to show the latest messages with smart pause when scrolled away
 - **Message Formatting**: Timestamps, usernames, and messages are clearly formatted with proper indentation

-### Multi-Channel Management
+### Multi-Channel Management & Viewing
 - **Multiple Channel Monitoring**: Monitor and manage multiple channels from both Twitch and Kick.com simultaneously
+- **Multi-Channel Viewing**: Switch between different channels in the main chat window with "Enable" button in the Multi-View column
+- **Background Channel Monitoring**: Channels continue logging messages in the background while viewing other channels
 - **Platform Selection**: Choose between Twitch and Kick.com when adding new channels
-- **Platform Display**: Clear platform indicators in channel management interface
+- **Platform Display**: Clear platform indicators in channel management interface with platform-specific colors
 - **Followed Channels Window**: Dedicated interface for managing your followed channels across both platforms
-- **Individual Channel Control**: Enable/disable logging per channel, view connection status and statistics
+- **Individual Channel Control**: Enable/disable viewing and logging per channel, view connection status and statistics
 - **Channel Database Management**: Each channel maintains its own SQLite database for message history with platform metadata
-- **Background Connection Management**: Channels can be monitored in the background with automatic reconnection
+- **Real-time Channel Statistics**: View live message counts, last activity times, and database sizes for each channel
+- **Connection Status Monitoring**: Real-time status indicators (ONLINE/OFFLINE) with color-coded display

 ### User Interaction & Navigation
 - **Username Click Navigation**: Click on any username to view that user's message history